Emad-H/Physical-Verification-using-SKY130/README.md

 ![5c getnode](Day5/5-62.png)

 Now if we trace this node out to the pins, we see that this is connected to io_clamp_high[0].
-Instead, we should seperate these node using a metal wire resistor.
+Instead, we should separate these node using a metal wire resistor.

 ![5c getnode](Day5/5-63.png)

 ![5c node sep](Day5/5-64.png)

-Now magic will consider them as seperate nodes.
+Now magic will consider them as separate nodes.
 We must keep note of the width of the resistor in the direction of current flow, which is 11 microns and a height of 1.5 microns.
 Next, we extract the netlist and run LVS again.

 ![5c lcs](Day5/5-65.png)

 There is a device mismatch now, since a resistor was added in the layout.
 We must add it into Xschem as well.
 As there is no device for resistor metal3, we just use a res_generic_m1.sym instead from the sky130_fd_pr library.
-Now we open the tb file in Xschem, load into the subcircuit, and add a resistor with the correct propoerties that connects to the io_analog[4] node as well as to a new io_clamp_high[0] node.
+Now we open the tb file in Xschem, load into the subcircuit, and add a resistor with the correct properties that connects to the io_analog[4] node as well as to a new io_clamp_high[0] node.

 ![5c xschem res](Day5/5-66.png)